Diomedes: Trojan War

 Diomedes received the most direct divine help and protection.
 He was the favorite warrior of Athena (who even drove his chariot once).
 He was also the only hero except Heracles, son of Zeus, that attacked Olympian gods.
-He even wounded Ares, whom he struck with his spear.
+He would wound Ares, whom he struck with his spear, as well as Aphrodite.
 Once, he was even granted divine vision in order to identify immortals.
 Only Diomedes and Menelaus were offered immortality and became gods in post-Homeric mythology.

-The god Hephaestus made Diomedes' cuirass for him.
+[The god Hephaestus made Diomedes' cuirass for him.
 He was the only Achaean warrior apart from Achilles who carried such an arsenal of gear made by Hera's son.
 He had also a round shield with the mark of a boar.
 In combat, he carried also a spear, which, unlike his father's sword, was not enchanted.
 His golden armor bore a crest of a boar on the breast.
 It was created by a mortal smith but was blessed by Athena, who gave it to Tydeus.
 When he died, it passed to Diomedes.
-A skilled smith created the sword for Tydeus, which bore designs of a lion and a large boar.
+A skilled smith created the sword for Tydeus, which bore designs of a lion and a large boar.]